The debate about coffee is a constant one. One day coffee is great, the next, not so much.

 Now that you have great quality beans it’s time to think about what else you add to your cup.
 Stay away from white sugar, powdered milks and artificial sweeteners (which can be hard to do in the era of seasonal beverages).

-Blending in butter, MCT, coconut oil & other fats is still a big trend.
-Bulletproof, Caveman, or butter coffee is getting more well known.
+Blending in butter, MCT, coconut oil and other fats are still a big trend.
+Bulletproof, Keto, or butter coffee is getting more well known.
 Drinkers believe that coffee made in this fashion takes away many of the negative effects of drinking coffee like jitters, crashing and overstimulation.

 Caffeine vs. Decaf

 If you choose to drink decaf, it must be Swiss Water Decaf.
 Swiss water is the process that’s used to extract the caffeine from the beans and it doesn’t add more unwanted chemicals.